-Transformation is a passion of mine and, ever since starting my podcast early this year, I have been on a quest to research it, define it and understand it in my own way so that I could better help people in the work that I do.
+Transformation is a passion of mine.
+Ever since starting my podcast, I have been on a quest to research it, define it and understand it in my own way so that I could better help people in the work that I do.

 When I had to initially pick the “category” for my podcast, I looked in detail but couldn’t find the word “Transformation.”
 I saw words like “Self-Help,” “Spirituality & Religion,” “People & Blogs,” and so on.
 Transformation was something that got everyone’s attention, yet there was no category for it.

 To many this word invokes some far off spiritual idea or fantastical Oprah episode.
 I don’t think it has to be that grandiose.
 I think transformation can be something as simple as making your bed in the morning or sharing something personal with a friend.

 It doesn’t have to be froufrou and out there, so I set out on a goal to prove otherwise through a series of interviews titled, “What is Transformation?”
 The point?
 To engage all kinds of people in an everyday conversation about their life and work so that the dimensions of what transformation is would be made available to anyone listening regardless of their involvement with it in their own life.

 Over the course of a few months, I held dozens of interviews with people from all walks of life — artists, dancers, entrepreneurs, even an orthodontist.
 I wanted to ask them about the transformative aspects of their work both in themselves as well as the impact on their clients.